rgmarelli/devs-tossim/doc/manual-en.md

 The directory devstossim contains all the models for simulating wireless sensor networks and basic client and server applications.
 This directory has the following subdirectories:

-* client_mote: it's a basic client application that is compiled with TinyOS applications.
+* __client_mote__: it's a basic client application that is compiled with TinyOS applications.

-* interface: it contains the interface of the simulator with TinyOS and the implementation of the model TinyOSProcessor.
+* __interface__: it contains the interface of the simulator with TinyOS and the implementation of the model TinyOSProcessor.

-* make: it contains the Makefiles that allow the integration of the simulation framework with the TinyOS build system.
+* __make__: it contains the Makefiles that allow the integration of the simulation framework with the TinyOS build system.
 This makes possible to compile TinyOS application for the simulator.

-* model: it contains the implementation of the DEVS models.
+* __model__: it contains the implementation of the DEVS models.
 These classes model a WSN mote and can be extended to incorporate additional behavior.

-* platforms: this directory contains the TinyOS counterpart of the simulation framework.
+* __platforms__: this directory contains the TinyOS counterpart of the simulation framework.

-* server: is a basic server program that executes the RadioMedium coupled model in the user interface of DEVS-TOSSIM.
+* __server__: is a basic server program that executes the RadioMedium coupled model in the user interface of DEVS-TOSSIM.
 Client motes (TinyOS applications) connect to this server.